jiahecui/SenAOReFoc/paper/paper.md

 combinations of odd and even Zernike modes can be generated and corrected for in closed-loop using mode 2/3 of [Data Collection]. \autoref{fig:example3} provides an example of the detect amplitude and Strehl ratio after each closed-loop iteration for some odd and even Zernike mode combinations.
-Parameters in `config.yaml` under 'data_collect' were set as follows.
+Parameters in `config.yaml` under `data_collect` were set as follows.

 ```python
 data_collect: